zerynth/docs/docs/reference/libs/microchip/ateccx08a/docs/ateccx08a.md

  - **key_id** (*bytes*) – Specifies the slot where the public ECC key is.
  - **other_data** (*bytes*) – 3 bytes, used in the creation of the message used as input for the digest algorithm.

-Returns:

-    64 bytes representing public key X and Y coordinates or 1 byte representing a status code if an error occured.
+**Returns:** 64 bytes representing public key X and Y coordinates or 1 byte representing a status code if an error occured.

- - **Return type**

-    bytes
+**Return type:** bytes